rfw5077/MDLZ-Pallet-Simulation/General Assumptions.md

 ## Simulation Assumptions/Definitions

+#### Pallet Demand
+* Pallet demand and throughput is calculated on a weekly basis.
+* This is calculated by taking the yearly forecasted demand for each location and dividing it evenly by 52 operational weeks.

 #### Transportation Lanes
 * Mondelez White Wood Block pallets are ONLY bought in Salinas, MX locations.
 * Mondelez White Wood Block pallets are ONLY returned from DSD locations.